mmezhov/ml_picks/README.md

 ___

 # Regression
-[[TOP 10%] House Price Regression Competition NB](https://www.kaggle.com/gcdatkin/top-10-house-price-regression-competition-nb)
+- [[TOP 10%] House Price Regression Competition NB](https://www.kaggle.com/gcdatkin/top-10-house-price-regression-competition-nb)
     What to pay attention to:
-- model selection with pycaret library for automation building baseline of different models and their comparison,
+    - model selection with `pycaret` library for automation building baseline of different models and their comparison,
-- how to use optuna library to find better hyperparameters,
+    - how to use `optuna` library to find better hyperparameters,
     - how to ensambling diffeternt models with coefficients,
     - log transformation for skewed features and target,
-- cosine transformation for cyclical features,
+    - cosine transformation for cyclical features.

 # Features encoding
 ## Frequency encoding